Advertiser Disclosure

 No annual fee cash back cards fall into two main camps, and picking the right one depends almost entirely on where your money goes each month.

 The math usually works out like this: if your top spending category earns a meaningfully higher rate on a category card, that card wins on total cash back.
 If your spending is spread across categories that don't align with any single card's bonuses, a flat-rate card earns more overall.
-Our cash back guide walks through how to calculate this for your actual spending in detail.
+Our Flat-Rate vs. Category Cash Back: Which Earns More? walks through how to calculate this for your actual spending in detail.

 Everyday spending items including a grocery bag, gas pump, and takeout container arranged around a credit card